DNXLabs/DevOps-Interview-Questions/README.md

 * How to choose between relational database and noSQL?
 * What advantages a NoSQL database like MongoDB has, comparing to MySQL?
 * How to manage API versions?
-* How to reduce load speeds of a dynamic website?
+* How to reduce load time of a dynamic website?
-* How to reduce load speeds of a static website?
+* How to reduce load time of a static website?

 #### CI Questions